siemens/gencmpclient/README.md

 ```
 make -f Makefile_v1 deb
 ```
-In this case, the resulting packages are placed in the parent directory (`../`), and requires the following Debian packages:
+In this case, the resulting packages are placed in the parent directory (`../`)\
+and the following Debian packages are required:
 * `debhelper` (needed for `dh`)
 * `devscripts` (needed for `debuild`)
 * `libssl-dev`